thehydroimpulse/gossiper/README.md

 ### Creating a Server

 A server is the most atomic piece in a cluster.
 Each server (/peer/node) is an equal member of a cluster.
-Each server will need to provide a transport object (we'll be using the TCP transport).
+We'll be using the default in-memory transport.

 ```rust
 extern crate serialize;